At a glance

 - Reviewed February 2021

-IP Australia conducted a public consultation from 31 October to 20 December 2019 on policy issues being considered for inclusion in the Designs Bill in 2020, subject to government priorities.
+IP Australia conducted a public consultation on this issue from 31 October to 20 December 2019.

-Further initiatives are being considered under the Designs Reform Project which is founded on a holistic review of the design ecosystem and its impact on the Australian economy.
-We will continue to engage with stakeholders on this work.
+We considered it further under the Designs Reform Project which was founded on a holistic review of the design ecosystem and its impact on the Australian economy.